 I had been working with the very talented and competent Dave Fiske, designing and rendering titles for him that he would shoot at his facility, Animagic, in Burbank.
-At one point, he was working with Ernie Farino, also an extremely skilled and talented director of special effects, who had designed the brilliant criss-crossing animated title to The Terminator for James Cameron, who Ernie knew quite well.
+At one point, he was working with Ernie Farino, also a talented director of special effects, who had designed the the criss-crossing animated title to The Terminator for James Cameron, who Ernie knew quite well.
 A landmark title, by-the-way, and Ernie deserves tremendous credit for designing it and making it work.

 Dave was pulling his hair out trying to get all the backlit elements to line up as they were animating against each other in opposite directions so they wouldn't create "matte lines" (areas of unexposed film that come out black on the screen, blotting out the background and looking very annoying...like unacceptable annoying).